chukiagosoftware/software-engineer-blog/content/pages/about.md

 :cloud:

-The Cloud was good for a while, but then it became too much.
+The Cloud was good for a while, but then it became a bit much.

 * Multiple clouds. :circus_tent:
 * Unclear and changing APIs :trollface: